Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Dometic Outdoor

 Dometic Outdoor is the camping arm of the Swedish Dometic Group.
 The Dometic name now appears on ranges of tents that were previously at the top end of the Kampa range.
-The 2023 range includes large inflatable-tube tents and some new rooftop options.
+The 2024 range includes large inflatable-tube tents and roof tent options.

 Easy Camp